Back to The Mycelial Grimoire

 Why Raised Beds Win for Most New Gardeners

-Raised beds are also kinder on your back, which matters more than people admit.
-A bed at 24 inches is gardenable standing up with a long-handled tool.
-A bed at 12 inches is gardenable sitting on its edge.
-A row of soil at ground level requires kneeling and bending, which is the difference between gardening forever and quitting gardening after one summer.
+Raised beds are also kinder on your back, which matters a lot.
+A bed at twenty-four inches is gardenable standing up with a long-handled tool.
+A bed at twelve inches is gardenable sitting on its edge.
+A row of soil at ground level requires kneeling and bending, which could mean the difference between gardening forever and quitting gardening after one summer depending on the person.

 Sizing the Bed